 Given its tropical location, the islands are blessed with a wonderful climate all year round.
 On some of the more remote islands, you could visit a Tahitian village to experience normal island life or just get away from it all.
 Tahiti has something to satisfy all your vacation desires.
 These islands are the place where your dreams of paradise can truly become a reality!

 French Polynesia has a local government, but is an overseas collectivity of France and subject to French rule of law.
 Below you will find a list of our favorite islands in Tahiti.
 Our team visits the area frequently and we are happy to provide our unique insights into the best resorts, the most exciting excursions, our favorite restaurants, the most decadent spas and more.
 We can certainly help you customize the perfect itinerary tailor made to your personal specifications that includes visits to as many islands as you like!

-Venture Tahiti Travel Tip: Which islands to visit and how many islands you should visit depends a lot on how long you plan to stay in French Polynesia.
-When we plan itineraries, we would typically recommend spending at least 3 nights on each island you choose (except possibly Tahiti) to avoid feeling rushed.
-Since you are going there to relax, we normally recommend against just 2 nights per island or resort.
-Also, as there is so much to see and each island is relatively small, we usually recommend spending no more than 8 nights on one single island.
-We have found that most people tend to get restless after 7 or 8 nights on one island, but 3 to 8 nights seems to be just right.
+Venture Tahiti Travel Tip: When we plan itineraries, we would typically recommend spending at least 3 nights on each island you choose (except possibly Tahiti) to avoid feeling rushed.
+Since you are going to Tahiti to relax, we normally recommend against just 2 nights per island or resort.
+Also, as there is so many islands to see and each island is relatively small, we usually recommend spending no more than 8 nights on one single island.

 Below, is a short, but wonderful video providing a visual introduction to The Islands of Tahiti followed by brief descriptions of each major Tahitian island group or archipelago.